kdoore/cs1335-gitbook-S16/rain-drop_game.md

 # Rain-Drop Game

-In Shiffman's book, he creates a very simple game based on a simple ball-like objects and a few other simple objects like a timer object and a catcher object.
+In Shiffman's book, he creates a simple game based on a simple ball-like objects and a few other simple objects like a timer object and a catcher object.
 He uses arrays of objects so that we can use a loop to update objects for each iteration of the draw loop.